COVID-19 Online Screening Tool: Answer on your smartphones or computers within 24 hours prior to your visit to The Medical City.

 You have the right to obtain a copy of your pertinent health information.
 The medical information available to you are the following:

-To request for a copy of your medical records, proceed to the Medical Records Department and fill out a Request for Medical Information.
+To request for a copy of your medical records, proceed to the Health Information Department and fill out a Request for Medical Information or contact them for the link to the electronic request form.
 TMC may charge a fee for the cost of providing copies to you.

 If you believe that the personal information The Medical City has on file about you is incorrect or incomplete, you may ask us to correct the personal information in your records.
 If your personal information is accurate and complete, or if the information was not created by the Hospital, we may deny your request.
 If we deny any part of your request, we will provide you with a written explanation of our reasons for doing so.
 Requests to make a correction to your records must be in writing and must describe each item that you want changed and the reason you are requesting the change.
 We may require additional documentation from you or your authorized representative as proof before processing your request.